M Criminal Defense

 Accused of a Federal Crime?
 We Defend Your Future and Your Freedom

 Facing federal criminal charges is a serious matter.
-Whether you’re under investigation or have already been indicted for crimes such as drug trafficking, money laundering, wire fraud, or conspiracy, your future is on the line.
-Federal cases are complex, the penalties are severe, and federal prosecutors are backed by powerful government agencies.
+Whether you are under investigation or have already been indicted for crimes such as drug trafficking, money laundering, wire fraud, or conspiracy, your future is on the line.
+Federal cases are complex, penalties are severe, and prosecutors are backed by powerful government agencies.

-At The Moubarak Law Firm, we defend clients in federal court across Michigan.
+At M Criminal Law, we defend clients in federal court across Michigan.
 Our experienced legal team understands the unique challenges of federal cases and provides aggressive, strategic representation at every stage of the process.

 What Is a Federal Crime?

-A federal crime is any offense that violates U.S. federal law rather than state law.
-These crimes typically involve activities that cross state lines, take place on federal property, or are investigated by federal agencies.
-Federal cases are handled in U.S. District Court and prosecuted by Assistant United States Attorneys, who have substantial resources to pursue convictions.
+A federal crime is any offense that violates United States federal law rather than state law.
+These crimes typically involve activities that cross state lines, occur on federal property, or are investigated by federal agencies.
+Federal cases are heard in United States District Court and prosecuted by Assistant United States Attorneys, who have substantial resources to pursue convictions.

 Common examples include: